 The First Step

-So, let’s start this journey with some small metal cars and plastic figurines.
-Some of these toys and models were made a long time ago, others not at all.
-A couple of pictures and a brief description, a comment.
-I will be happy if here and there it makes you smile.
+So let's begin this amazing journey with some die-cast vehicles and plastic figurines.
+Some of these toys and models were made a long time ago, others not so much.
+A few photos and a brief description, a comment.
+I'll be happy if I make you smile here and there.
+For all intents and purposes, it's a long journey.

 Versão portuguesa, aqui